OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Listening on port 1234
 ```

-The process is now suspended, and <code>gdbserver</code> is listening for debugging clients on port <code>1234</code>.
+The process is now suspended, and `gdbserver` is listening for debugging clients on port `1234`.
 With the device connected via USB, you can forward this port to a local port on the host with the `abd forward` command:

 ```bash
 $ adb forward tcp:1234 tcp:1234
 ```

-You'll now use the prebuilt version of <code>gdb</code> included in the NDK toolchain (if you haven't already, follow the instructions above to install it).
+You'll now use the prebuilt version of `gdb` included in the NDK toolchain (if you haven't already, follow the instructions above to install it).

 ```
 $ $TOOLCHAIN/bin/gdb libnative-lib.so